 The last post outlined the various myths and legends of the medieval period of the phantom islands in the Atlantic ocean.
-This stemmed from the research that I am currently undertaking in preparation for my book about the empire-building of the Tudor state: The Tudor Imperium.
+This stemmed from the research that I am currently undertaking in preparation for my book about the empire-building of the Tudor state: The Tudor Empire.
 This research has enabled to delve further into the exploits of John Cabot, the noted explorer of the 1490s during the reign of Henry VII.

 The Italian John Cabot arrived in England at some point in the mid-1490s with the hope of finding royal endorsement for a speculative transatlantic voyage; the intention was to find a direct route to reach Asian markets.
 Such a move had the potential to bring prosperity due to cutting out the “middle-men” in reaching these far-flung empires, thereby boosting trade.
 In 1492, Christopher Columbus set off from Spain with the same intention, before discovering various islands in what would become known as the American continents.
 This land, then, meant that a direct route was impossible, but of course Cabot and Henry VII were not to know that in the 1490s.

 The first attempted voyage in 1496 was aborted, leading to greater planning and preparation for the more successful expedition in 1497 when Cabot and his crew made landfall in Newfoundland.
 The voyage proved that land was reachable, however, navigation of the Northwest Passage was not achieved.
 After being showered with praise on his return to England, Cabot then set off again in 1498 hoping to reach Asia.